oqolarte/oblong/content/project/imbentori.md

 since you have been emptied by the malice and travails. if anything, struggle was a cyclone that came and went.

+### Entry # 122
+Date: Tue, 24 Jun 2014

+any promises of coming up with an epistolary compilation plummeted to naught when the receiving party, on thorough dissection of the contents of the mail, chose not to reply. the sending party might have penned something barely inducing a response, but how could they know? they are not the smartest guild in this damned rut. their hearts convulse at small inconveniences, their brains short out. fools!--they had to bother the mailman for many months just to realize nothing was coming their way.

+it is all in the past now, and everybody changes places at some point in life, builds new forts, or adapts into a new circle of unfriendly neighborhood. the return address on that mail does not belong to anybody anymore. and the mailman, now happier, has been untouched since.

+### Entry # 123
+Date: Wed, 25 Jun 2014

+a scene where i was running away from a man with a gun recurred. every time i looked back, he could not be seen because it was too dark in this long alley. when i looked down, my legs were running on concrete treadmill. i kept running, but didn't move. i yelled at him to stay back, but he just gave off a sinister chuckle, the only sign of his lurking.

+### Entry # 124
+Date: Mon, 30 Jun 2014

+I could hardly make out the figures of stoichiometry chalked on the board, or hear from the soft droning the instructor's purr.
+There was no dullness in any chemistry class I have been, until that moment, when in a blink I found myself---quite instantaneously, as if bypassing the physical laws of nature---lying on a bed.
+In that moment of my teleportation, came in the room a girl of familiar shape.
+We used to hang out together.
+We played with flames, but along the way an obstruction was formed.
+It all just did not feel right anymore.
+Funny how small things can make big differences.
+The flames were extinguished, and it was all queasiness from there.

+Anyway, she came in the room and feigned surprise.
+I was *not* in my bedroom.
+But her walking in was graceful and felt natural, like I had predicted her going in the room and likewise, she was expecting to see me there, and that my being unexpectedly there was something easily thrown out of the picture.
+We made out on the bed, which felt good.
+And remembering *this whole dream* I had still makes me feel good, but not in the way you are probably thinking right now.

+### Entry # 125
+Date: Tue, 01 Jul 2014

+**it is** [hh:mm, between midnight and dawn] **AM here and my** [medical term for 'eyes'] **are** [a synonym for 'suffer', in present progressive tense] **from** [an eye defect, in layman's terms]. [an irrelevant Latin clause/phrase]. **you are** [phrase/s with deep philosophy references] **while i am** [string/s of coffee shop jargon] **with my** [brand of cigarette] **and** [brand of the most overrated liquor there is]. **this is how i miss you, formatted, on a template of gloom.**

+### Entry # 126
+Date: Wed, 02 Jul 2014

+**Scene 1**: It is tough to look at the songbook for a number for the jays to sing.
+Your lungs don't hold as much air as you'd like.
+They go out when the crowd doesn't have a clue on what you're on to, if you really were in sync with the karaoke.
+On the plus side, your voice sucks.
+Another party blending, human tapestries to shy away from.
+It is altogether different in the rural villages.
+The audience there are more tolerable.

+**Scene 2**: A housemate dragged me in front of his girl to celebrate a two-decade defeat.
+My eyes hardly peeled themselves as he prompted me to a glass stall of many a love song.

+**Scene 3**: Gut me not as I down my last meal in zero expertise.
+It feels good to know that such food is possible in a lewd setting.
+I have always thought of KTV bars as establishments erected solely for old timers willing to empty their wallets in exchange for a quick relief.
+I was wrong.
+Good grub, bad choice.
+Good drag, bad voice.

+**Scene 4**: Two tables actively participated in a garbling chorale during the happy hour.
+Tough battle.

+### Entry # 127: *how to be creative*
+Date: Wed, 02 Jul 2014

+when an earthquake of low magnitude shakes the place and is felt by the millions of strangers prancing on afternoon streets, go directly to the nearest wifi hotspot, ideally a coffee shop, and hop online. but don't you just post a mindless "did you just feel that earthquake?" status to direct the local netizens' attention to the obvious. do not cheat nor settle for this mediocre chore. you, as a trickster of various complex trades, are better than that.

+instead, say:
+"i witnessed something that trembled me to my knees. i was on the twelfth floor when the ground beneath the cars of the street across this building convulsed and split, and from the fissure, at least four iron tendrils, each as long as a ten-wheeler, came out and started striking and crushing all the moving objects nearby. every businessmen sprinted off from the chaos; the hipsters held up their smartphones (run, you bastards!); the lovers accepted their fate. when the ground quaked again, the cleft grew wider, eating the street up (and all on it) until the sidewalks became the dried lips of a gaping mouth. from this opening, an abysmal cyber-cuttlefish slowly rose. as i type this, the fins just passed by my window. why do i feel leaden? i'm afraid this city will be baptized very, very soon."

 ### One-Liners
 Tweet-like witticisms back in the day.